This article is part of our Terraform Provisioners guide.

 }You must specify either source or content (never both), along with a mandatory destination.

-You can define connections at the resource level (affecting all provisioners) or inline for each provisioner:
+You can set up connections at the resource level, where they apply to every provisioner, or inline for each one:

 # Resource-level connection (applies to all provisioners)